-The property is located in Section 12, Township 3N, Range 73W, in Boulder County.
-The property is located within the Allenspark Fire Protection District (303-747-2586).
-The lot is .7 acres in size and has a modest ~15-20 percent slope with a southeast aspect.
-The site is at ~7,900 feet in elevation and located mid-slope which is relatively dry.
-Southerland road to the east and a neighboring driveway to the south will create small natural barriers that may help slow the spread of a surface fire on the site.
+The property is located in Section 34, Township 2N, Range 71, in Boulder County, Colorado.
+It is located within the Boulder Mountain Fire Protection District.
+The lot is 1.5 acres in size and has a modest ~5-10 percent slope with an east aspect.
+The site is at ~6,973 feet in elevation and located on a midslope which is relatively dry.
+Peakview Road to the west will create a small natural barrier that may help slow the spread of a surface fire on the site.